jaelpark/chamferwm/README.md

  - Per-client materials
  - Automatically disable for fullscreen applications
  - Optional, alternatively use any other external compositor
+ - Standalone compositor mode (WIP) to be used in combination with any other window manager

 ## Installing
 Currently a PKGBUILD is available for testing purposes.
 Install from [AUR](https://aur.archlinux.org/packages/chamfer-git/), or run meson to build manually.
 The package from AUR will install a default configuration and the precompiled shaders to /usr/share/chamfer/.
 Copy the configuration to another location to make modifications.
 Once ready, put the following line to your .xinitrc: